Kill Kill Faster Faster: Background

 The project is set in New York City and was filmed there and in Rotterdam, the Netherlands.
 The film follows the life of a former drug addict and murderer who is released from prison.
 Filming was completed July 2007.
 The film received attention due to former Bollywood actress Lisa Ray's several aesthetically shot nude scenes.

 Plot

-Joe One-Way (Gil Bellows) is serving a life sentence for the passion murder of his teenage bride Kimba (Moneca Delain).
+Joe One-Way (Gil Bellows) is serving a life sentence for the jealousy murder of his teenage bride Kimba (Moneca Delain).
 At the urging of his cellmate Clinique (Shaun Parkes), he composes the play White Man: Black Hole about his crime.
 Joe had been incarcerated 18 years, before Hollywood agent Markie Mark (Esai Morales), who wishes to make a film of the play, arranges that Joe gets an early release from prison.
 Wanting to create a great deal of media buzz, he brings Joe into his office to rewrite the stage play in order to give it greater audience appeal.
 There, Joe meets Fleur (Lisa Ray), Markie's arm candy.
 Learning she had been a fan of his for some time, the two begin a torrid affair.
 Joe then searches for a way to reconcile the crime for which he had never forgiven himself.